 Familiarizing Yourself With AI

-Artificial intelligence can sound like an intimidating or expensive technology.
-But, the truth is, it's getting more and more prominent in our world and workplaces today.
+Artificial intelligence can sound intimidating and expensive but, truth is, it’s only going to get more and more prominent in our workplaces.

 Ultimately, the best strategy for vetting AI products, tools, and opportunities that may come your way in the future is to research credible sources and ask the right questions about the software you're considering.